keep-starknet-strange/alexandria/src/ascii/README.md

 # ASCII

-## Interger
+## Integer

-1. Split Intergers into an array of its individual ascii values
+1. Split Integers into an array of its individual ascii values

 > 123 -> [49,50,51]